Elisa Cazzato PhD

 My background

-In 2018, I completed my PhD at The University of Sydney with a thesis titled An Italian Artist in Paris: the career and designs of Ignazio Degotti (1758-1824).
-This project was supervised by Professor Mark Ledbury and funded by The University of Sydney International Scholarship.
-In 2014, the Cité Internationale des Arts scholarship allowed me to undertake four months of archival research in Paris, hosted by the Power Institute of Sydney.
+I was awarded a PhD in Art History from The University of Sydney, with a thesis titled An Italian Artist in Paris: the life and career of Ignazio Degotti (1758-1824).
+My thesis was supervised by Prof. Mark Ledbury and was entirely funded by the University of Sydney international fellowship.